 It’s a lighthearted and fun way to get started with haiku, and an exceptional cure for a writer’s block.

-How to write your first haiku
+Starting your first haiku

 Start by picking a season.
 Think about how the world around you changes during that time of the year and what you like to do.
 For an example, does winter mean curling up with a blanket and hot chocolate, or is it a time to hit the slopes?
 These observations will become the core of your haiku and put you in a proper mindset for writing one that is uniquely you.
 So give it a go and share your work with us – we are looking forward to reading it!